-Q: I’ve just finished reading DIY Super for Dummies and found it really helpful.
+Q: I’ve just finished reading DIY Super For Dummies and found it really helpful.
 What interested me was the borrowing options for SMSFs.
-We already own a property in our fund and are looking at an instalment arrangement for financing our next purchase.
-In the first edition of your book you mention a joint venture to invest in property with fund members, which is purchased through a unit trust structure.
+We already own a property in our fund and we are looking at using borrowings for financing our next fund purchase.
+In your book, you mention a joint venture to invest in property with fund members, which is purchased through a unit trust structure.
 Any information you can give me, or websites with information about unit trusts would be really appreciated as I haven’t had much success myself in finding this information.

 Many thanks for your email and I’m pleased that you found my book useful.